Table of Contents

 Most of the better-done research (from a methodology perspective) thus far does not observe a negative impact of LCS on body weight control or glucose and insulin levels in the body, though the most recent trial listed above did find an impact on glycemic response.
-However, it is difficult to draw concrete solutions due to the lack of long-term studies, potential differences between the different LCS types, and individual variability that may be at play (ie, different people with different gut microbiomes may metabolize the LCS differently).
+However, it is difficult to draw concrete solutions due to the lack of long-term studies, potential differences between the different LCS types, and individual variability that may be at play (ie, people with different gut microbiomes may metabolize the LCS differently).

 Overall, at this point in time the majority of the evidence indicates LCS consumption in moderation is safe.
-If using products with LCS in moderation in lieu of actual sugar permits one to better stick to an overall healthy eating plan and caloric goal then I believe this is a reasonable strategy.
+If using products with LCS in moderation in lieu of actual sugar aids you in sticking to an overall healthy eating plan and caloric goal then I believe this is a reasonable strategy.

 Consideration of the glycemic index and glycemic load